 438 (a) a summary of their approach to assessing the adequacy of their internal capital to support current and future activities; Included in Capital Planning section.
-P3: 19 438 (b) the amount of the additional own funds requirements based on the supervisory review and evaluation process (within the meaning of regulation 34A of the Capital Requirements Regulations) and its composition in terms of Common Equity Tier 1, additional Tier 1 and Tier 2 instruments; Included in UK KM1.
-P3: 12 438 (c) the result of the institution's internal capital adequacy assessment process; Not an applicable public disclosure.
-N/A 438 (d) the total risk-weighted exposure amount and the corresponding total own funds requirement determined in accordance with Article 92, to be broken down by the different risk categories set out in Part Three and, where applicable, an explanation of the effect on the calculation of own funds and risk-weighted exposure amounts that results from applying capital floors and not deducting items from own funds; Included in UK OV1.
-P3: 18 438 (e) the on- and off-balance-sheet exposures, the risk-weighted exposure amounts and associated expected losses for each category of specialised lending referred to in Table 1 of Article 153(5) and the on- and off-balance-sheet exposures and risk-weighted exposure amounts for the categories of equity exposures set out in Article 155(2); N/A - The Company does not follow the single risk weighted approach.
-N/A 438 (f) the exposure value and the risk-weighted exposure amount of own funds instruments held in any insurance undertaking, reinsurance undertaking or insurance holding company that the institutions do not deduct from their own funds in accordance with Article 49 when calculating their capital requirements on an individual, subconsolidated and consolidated basis; N/A - The Company is not involved in the insurance business.
+P3: 20 438 (b) the amount of the additional own funds requirements based on the supervisory review and evaluation process (within the meaning of regulation 34A of the Capital Requirements Regulations) and its composition in terms of Common Equity Tier 1, additional Tier 1 and Tier 2 instruments; Included in UK KM1.
+P3: 13 438 (c) the result of the institution's internal capital adequacy assessment process; Included in Capital Planning section.
+P3: 10 438 (d) the total risk-weighted exposure amount and the corresponding total own funds requirement determined in accordance with Article 92, to be broken down by the different risk categories set out in Part Three and, where applicable, an explanation of the effect on the calculation of own funds and risk-weighted exposure amounts that results from applying capital floors and not deducting items from own funds; Included in UK OV1.
+P3: 19 438 (e) the on- and off-balance-sheet exposures, the risk-weighted exposure amounts and associated expected losses for each category of specialised lending referred to in Table 1 of Article 153(5) and the on- and off-balance-sheet exposures and risk-weighted exposure amounts for the categories of equity exposures set out in Article 155(2); N/A - The Company does not have permission for internal ratings based approach.
+N/A 438 (f) the exposure value and the risk-weighted exposure amount of own funds instruments held in any insurance undertaking, reinsurance undertaking or insurance holding company that the institutions do not deduct from their own funds in accordance with Article 49 when calculating their capital requirements on an individual, sub- consolidated and consolidated basis; N/A - The Company does not hold such instruments.
 N/A 438 (g) the supplementary own funds requirement and the capital adequacy ratio of the financial conglomerate calculated in accordance with the provisions implementing Article 6 of Directive 2002/87/EC and Annex I to that Directive where method 1 or 2 set out in that Annex is applied; N/A - The Company is not a financial conglomerate.
 N/A 438 (h) the variations in the risk-weighted exposure amounts of the current disclosure period compared to the immediately preceding disclosure period that result from the use of internal models, including an outline of the key drivers explaining those variations.
 N/A - The Company does not use IMM.
-N/A Article 439 Article 439 Disclosure of exposures to counterparty credit risk 439 Institutions shall disclose the following information regarding their exposure to counterparty credit risk as referred to in Chapter 6 of Title II of Part Three: 439 (a) a description of the methodology used to assign internal capital and credit limits for counterparty credit exposures, including the methods to assign those limits to exposures to central counterparties; Included in Section Assigning Internal Capital and Credit Limits.
-P3: 29
+N/A Article 439 Disclosure of exposures to counterparty credit risk 439 Institutions shall disclose the following information regarding their exposure to counterparty credit risk as referred to in Chapter 6 of Title II of Part Three: 439 (a) a description of the methodology used to assign internal capital and credit limits for counterparty credit exposures, including the methods to assign those limits to exposures to central counterparties; Included in Section Assigning Internal Capital and Credit Limits.
+P3: 29 1 1 l